 The Master of Liberal Arts, Sustainability degree field consists of 12 courses (48 credits).
-One course must be taken on campus; weekend options are available.
+One course must be taken on campus here at Harvard University.
+Weekend options are available, where you can complete the requirement in one weekend.
 You choose either a thesis or capstone track.

 - Determine your initial admissions eligibility.

 - Learn about the 2 degree courses required for admission.

 - Search and register for courses.

 - ENVR 101 Proseminar: Introduction to Graduate Studies in Sustainability and Global Development

 - ENVR 210 Critical Analysis of Environmental Systems

 - EXPO 42c or EXPO 42b is an option.

 The thesis is a 9-month independent research project where you work one-on-one in a tutorial setting with a thesis director.

 - 1 research methods course